coderofsalvation/debootstrap-container/README.md

     mount --bind /opt/somefolder /srv/containers/mycontainer/opt/somefolder

+### TIP: ssh straight into your container

+Basically, I added the following to /etc/ssh/sshd_config:

+Match User containerusername
+  ChrootDirectory /srv/containers/mycontainer

+This is handy to prevent unexpected behaviour, because you'll probably want:

+    echo "id;pwd" | ssh containerusername@foo.com'

+to take place in your container instead of your homedir.

 ### TIP: persistent containers

 You'll notice that daemons inside containers (like lighttpd or mysql) will eventually die when a user logs off.